 The Rainforest Journalism Fund (RJF), launched in September 2018, represents a major investment in international environmental and climate reporting.
-Through the Pulitzer Center, the Rainforest Journalism Fund plans to support nearly 200 original reporting projects over the five years’ existence of the Fund, along with annual regional conferences designed to raise the level of reporting on global tropical rainforest issues such as deforestation and climate change and produce stories that make an impact.
-The RJF is intended to support and build capacity for local and regional reporters based in the Amazon Basin, Congo Basin, and Southeast Asia, as well as international reporters working in those regions.
+Through the Pulitzer Center, the RJF will support nearly 200 original reporting projects over five years, along with annual regional conferences designed to raise the level of reporting on global tropical rainforest issues like deforestation and climate change–leading to stories that make a difference.
+The RJF will support and build capacity for local and regional reporters based in the Amazon Basin, Congo Basin, and Southeast Asia, as well as international reporters working in those regions.
 The RJF is supported by the Norwegian International Climate and Forest Initiative (NICFI).
 For more information about the RJF, please see our announcement and update.

 To apply for a Rainforest Journalism Fund reporting grant, please visit the RJF Grants page.